Did You Know?

 Climate Division Dataset Transition

-NCDC's Climate Monitoring Branch plans to transition from the current divisional dataset to a more modern 5km gridded divisional dataset (future) sometime in early 2014.
-This future dataset is based on a similar station inventory as is currently used.
+NCDC's Climate Monitoring Branch transitioned to a more modern 5km gridded divisional dataset in early 2014.
+This dataset is based on a similar station inventory as was the former dataaset.
 However, new methodologies are used to compute temperature, precipitation, and drought for United States climate divisions.
-These are expected to improve the data coverage and the quality of the dataset, while maintaining the current product stream.
-More detailed information on the transition to the future dataset and the resulting impacts can be accessed here: Gridded Division Dataset Transition.
+These improve the data coverage and the quality of the dataset, while maintaining the current product stream.
+More detailed information on the transition and the resulting impacts can be accessed here: Gridded Division Dataset Transition.

 While this transition did not disrupt the product stream, some variances in temperature, precipitation and drought values may be observed in the new data record.
 A visualization toolkit can help users examine snapshots of both datasets.
 Changes in monthly, seasonal and annual variability can be examined through the use of the interactive time series plots.